Get involved with their Family Art Club – prizes up for grabs!

 Sophie’s Creative Assignment is entitled “Really Wild Lockdown”.

 Based in Abergavenny, Sophie is an artist who has made humorous and thoughtful works around the world.
-Sophie will invite you to submit short video clips with narration that record your own, or other members of your household’s, behaviour during lockdown to create a collective nature documentary which will be exhibited at Tŷ Pawb’s reopening exhibition.
+Sophie will invite you to submit short video clips with narration that record your own, or other members of your household’s, behaviour during lockdown.
+This is to create a collective nature documentary which will be exhibited at Tŷ Pawb’s reopening exhibition.

-Instructions and basic tutorials will demonstrate different strategies and camera techniques and participants will use their phones to record documentary-style footage.
+Instructions and basic tutorials will demonstrate different strategies and camera techniques.
+Also participants will use their phones to record the documentary-style footage.